RVing during the holidays….

 The dust has finally settled.
 Yes, the holidays have come and gone.
 All of the decorating; shopping, gift-wrapping, cooking/baking and general holiday rat race have subsided.
 Life as we know it resumes.

-That would normally be my story in the month of January.
+That would normally be my story of the holidays.
 However this past Christmas we decided to do something different.
 I was a bit apprehensive on how it would be received by our kids and extended family.
 Fortunately, I can report that this was probably the best Christmas that we have ever had.
 I suppose you are wondering what was the secret to my most awesome Christmas experience ever?

-Exactly a year ago to date, my husband and I sat down and reflected upon our holiday experience.
-I just remember being exhausted and so very relieved that the frenzy of Christmas was done.
+As my husband and I sat down and reflected upon our holiday experience, I just remember being exhausted and so very relieved that the frenzy of Christmas was done.
 I could only recall the one-hour of joy that I received watching my boys open their Christmas gifts.
 REALLY?!?
 All of the drama and stress leading up to Christmas had culminated to one meager hour of joy.
 Now please don’t get me wrong.
 I love spending time with family, entertaining/hosting family dinners and the conversation had during those gatherings is awesome.
 Let’s be honest, though…even that requires prep time and cleanup that usually adds up to more time than the gathering actually lasts.

 This year we said, we needed to have another option to celebrating the holiday and ringing in the New Year.
 This year we explained to our kids that we would not be exchanging gifts for Christmas because we would be hopping in the RV and going away for an entire month.
 Our family was also informed that we would not be participating in the gift exchange this year.
 What a relief!
 What heavy burden lifted off our shoulders that began to be felt around Thanksgiving.